 The exploration, development, and production of oil and gas off the Massachusetts Outer Continental Shelf (OCS) would have severe impacts on fisheries, wildlife habitat, and geological resources.
-According to our friends at the Conservation Law Foundation, oil and gas drilling in this region would threaten the $17.5 billion contributed annually to the region’s economy from coastal and ocean-based industries including recreation, tourism, and fisheries.
+Massachusetts and all of New England depend on a thriving coastal and ocean economy – which brings in $17.5 billion annually to the region – and that success in turn depends on healthy coastal and ocean ecosystems.

 In response to this decision, Senator Ed Markey and Senator Sheldon Whitehouse (D-RI) introduced the New England Coastal Protection Act, which would bar offshore drilling along the New England coast and protect our ocean resources.
 Senator Elizabeth Warren and all of Massachusetts’ congressional delegation have co-sponsored the bill.